Middlesbrough: Bridges

 Via a 1907 Act of Parliament, Sir William Arrol & Co. of Glasgow built the Tees Transporter Bridge (1911) which spans the river between Middlesbrough and Port Clarence.
 It is a Grade II* listed building.
 Some of the film Billy Elliot was filmed on the bridge.
 At 850 ft long and 225 ft high, it is one of the largest of its type in the world.
 Since reopening after restoration and flood protection work in 2013 and 2015 the bridge has been closed for long periods due to safety concerns.
 In August 2022, the Mayor of Middlesbrough announced that one of the legs is sinking, and that the estimated costs of repairs have been increasing: the bridge's future remains under consideration.

 The Tees Newport Bridge opened further up the river in 1934.
 Newport bridge still stands and is passable by traffic: it formerly lifted vertically in the centre.

 Artworks

-The Temenos sculpture, designed by sculptor Anish Kapoor and designer Cecil Balmond, is a steel structure near to the north west side of the Riverside Stadium.
+The Temenos Sculpture, designed by sculptor Anish Kapoor and designer Cecil Balmond, is a steel structure near to the north west side of the Riverside Stadium.
 The steel structure, consisting of a pole, a circular ring and an oval ring, stands approximately 110 m long and 50 m high and is held together by steel wire.
 It was unveiled in 2010 at a cost of £2.7 million.

-Near the town hall is the "Bottle of Notes", it was unveiled in 1993 and is the UK's only public sculpture by Claes Oldenburg, it is inspired by Captain James Cook.
+Near the town hall is the "Bottle of Notes".
+It was unveiled in 1993 and is the UK's only public sculpture by Claes Oldenburg.
+Drawing on its local surroundings, the sculpture was fabricated in South Tyneside by former ship builders, and its outside is made up of text from the journals of Captain James Cook, who was born in the area in 1728.

 Transport

-Road

-Middlesbrough is served by public transport.
-Locally, Arriva North East and Stagecoach provide the majority of bus services, with National Express and Megabus operating long-distance coach travel from Middlesbrough bus station.

-Middlesbrough is served by a number of major roads.
-The A19 (north–south) lies to the west of the town, the A66 (east–west) runs through the northern part of the town centre and the A171, A172 and A174 are other main routes linking the town.
-The A19 / A66 major interchange lies just to the west of the town.